-There has been no scientific evidence that there are any benefits from eating a gluten free diet for the general, healthy population (more about specific conditions later) (Gaesser & Anqadi 2012).
+There has been no scientific evidence that there are many benefits from eating a gluten-free diet for the general, healthy population (more about specific conditions later) (Gaesser & Anqadi 2012).

-Regardless, a gluten free products are increasing in demand, it is becoming a trendy diet.
+Regardless, gluten-free products are increasing in demand, it is becoming a trendy diet.
 The market for these products actually increased by an annual rate of 28% between 2004 and 2011 (Gaesser & Anqadi 2012)!

 Celiac Disease Symptoms

 Over time this response to gluten can cause inflammation which can prevent or hamper the absorption of certain nutrients.
 According to the Mayo Clinic,

 The intestinal damage can cause weight loss, bloating and sometimes diarrhea.
 Eventually, your brain, nervous system, bones, liver and other organs can be deprived of vital nourishment.